plotdb/konfig/README.md

       div(ld-each="ctrl")
       div(ld-each="tab")

+DOM will be reused for recursive tabs so you have to specify a template roo node with `ld="template"`.

 Note `ctrl` should be outside of `tab`.

 ### view as object

 When `view` option is an object, it can be anything with following methods: